BAMresearch/aRTist-handbook/source/tutorial_materials.rst

 Materials Editor
 -----------------

-*aRT*\ ist has a built-in materials editor (:numref:`materialsEditor`) that shows your library of materials.
+*aRT*\ ist has a built-in materials editor (:numref:`materialsEditor`) that helps you manage your library of materials.
 You can change and add entries there, and inspect the attenuation coefficients that *aRT*\ ist has calculated.

 .. note:: In the toolbar, click the button |icon-material-editor| :guilabel:`Edit material properties` or open it from the Menu bar: :guilabel:`Tools` → :guilabel:`Materials...`